-The Fosterstown Lands are located adjacent to a Dublin Bus transport corridor with a frequent service (peak c.
-10min) from the 33 and 41 bus routes.
-Other services include the 41x to University College Dublin and the Swords Express 500-X, 501 and 501-X to the city centre.
-The site is also located adjacent to the proposed BusConnects corridor along the R132 as well as 500m from the proposed MetroLink station at Fosterstown, and thus very clearly meets the criteria to be categorized as a 'Central and/or Accessible Urban Location'.
-It is respectfully submitted that the subject lands at Fosterstown, as demonstrated by the current SHD application on the Murphy lands (Fosterstown North SHD) and the previous SHD permission granted for the MKN lands (Fosterstown SHD), offer an appropriate location for increased density (beyond 110-115 units per hectare) having regard to the availability of existing and planned high frequency, high capacity, public transport facilities and services provided within the area (as set out in Section 1 above), including the location of the future Bus Connects and the proposed MetroLink station in close proximity to the site.
-(See Figure 2.1 above).
+It is respectfully submitted that the subject lands at Fosterstown, as demonstrated by the current SHD application on the Murphy lands and the SHD permission granted for the MKN lands, offer an appropriate location for increased density (beyond 110-115 units per hectare) in accordance with the Section 28 Guidelines, having regard to the availability of existing and planned high frequency, high capacity, public transport facilities and services provided within the area (as set out in Section 1 above), including the location of the future Bus Connects and the proposed MetroLink station in close proximity to the site (See Figures 2.1 and 2.3).
 The location of the subject lands in the Key Town of Swords, contiguous to the built up area constitutes an opportunity for planned, compact and sustainable growth on an appropriately zoned site, which has strong physical and social infrastructure.